Walker Takes Command Thursday Ahead of Two Departures and Next SpaceX Crew

-Category: Space Hits: 2NASA astronaut Shannon Walker will assume command of the station from Roscosmos cosmonaut Sergey Ryzhikov on Thursday afternoon.
+Category: Space Hits: 3NASA astronaut Shannon Walker will assume command of the station from Roscosmos cosmonaut Sergey Ryzhikov on Thursday afternoon.

 Ten people occupy the International Space Station today but that will change on Friday when three Expedition 64 crew members return to Earth.
 Soon after that, four new Commercial Crew members will launch to the orbital lab when it will temporarily host 11 crew members.